ObjectRocket CockroachDB on AWS Beta¶

 postgresql://<username>:<password>@ingress.w98sujpz.launchpad.objectrocket.cloud:<port>/.
 You’ll use that connection string in your client of choice while filling in the username and password you just created.

 What is CockroachDB?¶

 In the words of the developers, CockroachDB is a “cloud-native SQL database for building global, scalable cloud services that survive disasters.”

 What this means to you is that you get a relational, ACID compliant datastore with a comfortable SQL interface and PostgreSQL wire compatibility, but with automatic HA, easy scalability, and geographic scaling.

-While we’re in alpha, we only support clusters in the same datacenter, but our roadmap includes all of the key features that CockroachDB has to offer.
+While we’re in beta, we only support clusters in the same datacenter, but our roadmap includes all of the key features that CockroachDB has to offer.